dario-coscia/project_exam_devtools_scicomp/projects.md

 Implement a **parallel matrix multiplication algorithm** to compute $C=A×B$ efficiently for large matrices.

 ### Implementation steps
+- Implement a serial matrix multiplication.
 - Distribute rows of $A$ across MPI processes.
 - Use `mpi4py` to communicate required portions of $B$.
 - Gather results into the final matrix $C$.

 ### Expected output
-- Implement a serial matrix multiplication.
-- Implement an MPI-parallelized version.
-- Compare runtimes for increasing matrix sizes (e.g., $256 \times 256$ to $4096 \times 4096$).
+- Performance benchmarks (serial vs. parallel) for increasing matrix sizes (e.g., $256 \times 256$ to $4096 \times 4096$).
+- Memory usage analysis.

 ---